 Born in Ottawa, Ontario, LeBlond’s family moved to the North Shore of British Columbia when she was six years old.
 Apart from playing several sports and roughhousing with her four brothers (she also has a sister), LeBlond began training as a gymnast – achieving BC championships status at ages 13 and 14.
 An avid painter, drawer and sculptor, LeBlond later earned a degree in fine arts from the University of British Columbia (UBC).
 But her destiny was met in her late teens when she began training at the Anna Wyman dance studio in West Vancouver.

-“I fell in love with dance in one second,” recalls LeBlond, who trained in ballet and modern/ contemporary dance and performed mostly in modern dance with local, national and international teachers and collaborators.
+“I fell in love with dance in one second,” recalls the now West Point Grey resident who trained in ballet and modern/ contemporary dance and performed mostly in modern dance with local, national and international teachers and collaborators.

 The LeBlond Technique